janosgyerik/crontab-installer/README.md

 - Copy `crontab.sh.crontab` to `crontab.sh.crontab.sample`,
   remove sensitive or non-portable information, add to version control

-- Mark `crontab.sh.crontab` ignored in version control, as the crontab entries typically contain sensitive information or settings specific to the local environment.
+- Mark `crontab.sh.crontab` and `crontab.sh.crontab.bak` ignored in version control,
+  as the crontab entries typically contain sensitive information or settings specific to the local environment.
   If your case is simpler, then you don't need the sample,